 There is an art in knowing how to design a questionnaire, but it’s a painless process once you know the trick.
 In this post, we are going to discuss how to design a good questionnaire in Google Forms.

 Questionnaires as we know are a crucial part of a research survey.
 Though, all surveys include questionnaires, not all questionnaires are for surveys.
 Questionnaires are commonly used in market research as well as in social & health sciences.

 Despite being so common and lengthy, and having an illustrious history of questionnaires, they are still not necessarily used in the right way.
 Besides, people still find it difficult to differentiate questionnaires from surveys.
 That’s what we will cover here in the article – all about questionnaires.

 Table of Contents

 - Questionnaires are a set of questions designed with the aim to gather standardized information about the opinions, preferences, and behavior of individuals.
 They can be devised for the purpose of a scientific study.

 - Questionnaires and surveys are used interchangeably however, they are two different things.
-All surveys does have questionnaires but all questionnaires don’t always is for surveys.

 - There are three types of questionnaires – can be either structured, unstructured (free-flowing), or quasi-structured.